CanobbioE/hugo-blog/content/posts/redis-as-distributed-lock/redis-as-distributed-lock.md

 - `PX` sets a lifespan on the mapping.
 Takes one parameter: the lock duration
 - `ARGV[2]` takes the second argument and uses it as the parameter for `PX`

-In short: we are telling redis to set a key-value pair with an expiration date, if it doesn't already exists (and it's atomic)
+**In short**: we are telling redis to set a key-value pair with an expiration date, if it doesn't already exists (and it's atomic)

-We'll use a similar approach for the unlock script:
+We can use a similar approach for the unlock script:

 ```golang
 // if the key is present, delete it
 const redisUnlockScript = `